esrako/AndroidTwitterAppRedux/README.md

 These are some of the design decisions taken during this project, some inspired by the project hints given where some are independent decisions.

-* Regarding compose a new tweet: When a tweet is composed, it is shown in timeline immediately, in the mean time, page is refreshed.
-Please note that composed tweet would be shown before page is refreshed.
+* Regarding compose a new tweet: When a tweet is composed, it is shown in timeline immediately, in the mean time, the page is refreshed.
+Please note that composed tweet would be visible before page is refreshed.
-* Regarding favorite/unfavorite/retweet: Retweet and favorites counts, green/grey retweet icons, yellow/grey favorite icons are updated for the original tweet once the action is done, but page is not forced to be refreshed.
+* Regarding favorite/unfavorite/retweet: Retweet and favorites counts, green/grey retweet icons, yellow/grey favorite icons are updated for the original tweet once the action is done, but full page refresh is not forced.
 * Regarding reply, once replied to a tweet, new tweet(reply tweet) will be added at the top of the timeline page but page is not forced to be refreshed.